The Complete Honest Hands-On Review Of Panasonic EVA1

 Here’s a music video I shot for the band ALCEST.

-The thinking behind this seems to be that the EVA1 is a cinema camera that will go through a full post route.
+The reasoning behind this seems to be that the EVA1 is a cinema camera that will undergo a full post-production process.

 So, if noise reduction needs to be applied, that can be done in post using a processor-intensive process that maintains more detail – and delivers better results – than you would get applying it in-camera or even trying to add post-NR on top of camera internal NR.

-But if you really need it in-camera, you can get good results with the ‘smooth’ noise reduction setting.
+But if you really need it in-camera, the ‘smooth’ noise reduction setting can deliver good results.
 It delivers clean footage at ISO 5000 and a bit above.

-Although when there’s a lot of noise the setting seems to struggle a bit and can end up causing ghosting when there’s fast movement in the frame.
+Although when there’s a lot of noise, the setting seems to struggle a bit and can cause ghosting when there’s fast movement in the frame.

 14 stops of Dynamic Range